 If after all of this you are still experiencing excessive bleeding, call our office for additional instructions.

-With wisdom teeth extractions, swelling experienced around the mouth, eyes, sides of the face, and cheeks may be experienced.
-This is just your body’s normal response to surgery, but the swelling likely won't become noticeable until the day after your surgery and should reach its max 2–3 days post-op.
+After wisdom tooth removal, swelling experienced around the mouth, eyes, sides of the face, and cheeks may be experienced.
+This is just your body’s normal response to surgery, but the swelling likely won’t become noticeable until the day after your surgery and should reach its max 2–3 days post-op.
 However, the immediate use of cold packs can reduce or even prevent swelling.

 To ice your face, fill up two small bags with ice and apply them to the sides of the face where the surgical procedure was performed.
 Place them on your face for 20 minutes each hour for the initial 24 hours following the surgery.
 After the first day, ice won’t do any good in preventing swelling.